Last year, we provided supportive housing to about 130 Chicago households

 Our case managers connect with individuals and families experiencing homelessness on the streets and in emergency shelters, help them identify a new home, and work with their new landlord to make sure that they transition smoothly into their unit.
 We strive to help our participants increase their self-sufficiency with the ultimate goal of helping them exit poverty for good.

-We work with more than 150 households and their landlords, administering rental subsidies paid through federal and state contracts.
+We work with about 130 households and their landlords, administering rental subsidies paid through federal and state contracts.
 Each contract requires us to match a percentage of the total amount with funds raised from private donors.

 If you are homeless and looking for emergency shelter or housing, please click here for more information and resources.

 If you are a landlord or property manager interested in working with us, please complete this form.

 Our Housing Program is supported by the Chicago Department of Family Support Services (DFSS).
 The Community Development Block Grant (CDBG) through DFSS supports nonprofit organizations, cities, and counties to serve persons who are at-risk of homelessness or homeless.